NeoRL: Efficient Exploration for Nonepisodic RL

 Then with probability at least $1-\delta$, we have the following regret for \neorl

-with $D_4(\vx_0, K, \gamma)$, $D_5(\vx_0, K, \gamma) \in (0, \infty)$ when $\norm{\vx_0} < \infty$, $K < \infty$, and $\gamma < 1$. \end{theorem} \cref{thm: Regret bound neo rl} gives sublinear regret for a rich class of RKHS functions.
+with $C(\vx_0, K, \gamma)$ being bounded constant for bounded $\norm{\vx_0}$, $K$, and $\gamma < 1$. \end{theorem} \looseness=-1 \cref{thm: Regret bound neo rl} gives sublinear regret for a rich class of RKHS functions.
 Moreover, it also gives a minimal horizon $H_{0}$ that we need to maintain before switching to the next policy.
 Even for the linear case, fast switching between stable controllers can destabilize the closed-loop system.
-We ensure this does not happen in our case by having a minimal horizon of $H_{0}$.
-Lastly, the regret bound depends on constants $D_4$ and $D_5$.
-The constants are finite when $\gamma < 1$, $K < \infty$ (bounded energy from~\cref{assumption: Stability} is satisfied), and $\norm{\vx_0} < \infty$. \cref{thm: Regret bound neo rl} can also be derived beyond the RKHS setting for a more general class of well-calibrated models.
-In this case, the maximum information gain is replaced by the model complexity from~\cite{curi2020efficient} (c.f., \cite{curi2020efficient, sukhija2024optimistic, treven2024ocorl} for further detail).
+We ensure this does not happen in our case by having a minimal horizon of $H_{0}$. \cref{thm: Regret bound neo rl} can also be derived beyond the RKHS setting for a more general class of well-calibrated models.
+In this case, the maximum information gain is replaced by the model complexity from~\cite{curi2020efficient} (c.f., \cite{curi2020efficient, sukhija2024optimistic} for further detail).

+In the following, we give an intuitive proof sketch for \cref{thm: Regret bound neo rl}.
+The detailed proof is provided in \cref{sec:proofs}.